thinger-io/Protoson/README.md

 ## Design goals

 - **Small compiled code size**.
 This library has been mainly designed for microcontrollers or devices with very limited resources.
-The whole library takes less than 3.5KB on an Arduino.
-It does not require any STL structure.
+The whole library with encoding and decoding support takes less than 3.5KB on an Arduino.
+It does not require the Standard Template Library (STL).

 - **Custom memory allocators**.
 Protoson C++ can use different memory allocations approaches.
 Currently there are implemented a circular, and a dynamic memory allocator.
 Choose your allocation scheme according to your needs.